manisha-khatri/Android-DSA-Playground/README.md

 # 📱 Android + DSA Practice Playground

 Welcome to my personal learning project combining **Android development** and **Data Structures & Algorithms**.
-This repository is a hands-on journal of my journey toward mastering Android (with Jetpack Compose, MVVM, etc.) and preparing for coding interviews, especially for senior Android roles.
+This repository is a hands-on journal of my journey toward mastering Android (with Jetpack Compose, MVVM, etc.)

 ---